Hospitals feel squeeze as coronavirus spikes in Midwest

 There have been nearly 34 million confirmed cases worldwide — over 7 million in the United States alone — and more than 1 million deaths, according to a count kept by Johns Hopkins University.
 But the real number of infections is believed to be much higher.

-The U.S. is averaging more than 40,000 new confirmed cases a day.
+The U.S. is averaging more than 40,000 new cases a day.
 While that’s dramatically lower than the peak of nearly 70,000 over the summer, the numbers remain worrisome.
 The nation’s death toll eclipsed 200,000 this week, the highest in the world.

 Across the U.S., the numbers are determining whether parts of the economy can get going again.

-In Boston, Mayor Marty Walsh delayed the next step of the city’s reopening because of a rise in infections, partly blaming house parties.
-He said Wednesday that gyms, museums and libraries will remain limited to 40% of capacity and indoor performance venues will stay closed.

-Walsh said half Boston’s recent cases have been among people under 29.
-He called the large number of universities a factor but noted cases also are rising among those not in college.

-At the other end of the country, movie and television productions in Hawaii, where infection numbers are low, have started or are scheduled to resume soon.
+In Hawaii, where infection numbers are low, movie and television productions have started or are scheduled to resume soon.
 Work on new seasons of the television shows “Magnum PI” and “Temptation Island” on Oahu are beginning and other productions are expected to shoot on Maui and the Big Island.

 Richmond reported from Milwaukee.
 Pane reported from Boise, Idaho.
+AP staffers around the United States contributed to this report.